Minority Floor Leader of the Senate of the Philippines: 1930s–1990s

 Prior to the emergence of the nominal two-party system in the late 1940s, the membership of the Senate from its establishment until its first abolition in 1935 operated under a virtually dominant-party system.
 The Nacionalista Party, headed by Senate president Manuel L. Quezon, held 18 out of 24 seats in the 9th Legislature, with the remaining seats belonging to four Democratas and one independent.
 Claro M. Recto became the first minority floor leader of the Senate and, at that time, the sole member of the minority, earning him the reputation of a “one-man fiscalizer.”

 After the Liberal Party was established in 1946, it gained a majority of the seats in the Senate and elected its member Manuel Roxas as Senate president at the first session of the Second Commonwealth Congress (later known as the First Congress of the Philippines), with Carlos P. Garcia of the Nacionalista Party serving as the minority leader.
 Lorenzo Tañada of the Citizens' Party became the lone minority member, and in effect, the minority leader, during the 3rd Congress.
 Liberal senator Ambrosio Padilla served as minority leader from 1958 to 1960, and again from 1966 to 1969.
 Newly-elected senator Ferdinand Marcos became minority leader at the opening of the third regular session of the 4th Congress, and was succeeded by Estanislao Fernandez in 1962.
 Marcos was later elected Senate president the following year.
 Gerardo Roxas was the last Senate minority leader before the abolition of Congress following president Marcos’s declaration of martial law and the subsequent ratification of the 1973 Constitution.

-The position was next held by Juan Ponce Enrile in the reestablished Senate during the 8th Congress after the 1986 EDSA Revolution.
+The position was next held by Joseph Estrada in the reestablished Senate at the start of the 8th Congress after the 1986 EDSA Revolution.
+He served until August 1987, when Juan Ponce Enrile was proclaimed the 24th member of the Senate after winning an electoral protest filed by Augusto Sanchez, and thereafter became the minority leader after Estrada joined the majority bloc.
 After Jovito Salonga was ousted from the Senate presidency, fellow Liberal Wigberto Tañada served as minority leader until the end of his term in 1995.
 From this point onward, the losing candidate in the election for Senate president typically assumed the role of minority leader, as in the case of Edgardo Angara, who took the position after being unseated by Neptali Gonzales.
 Gonzales himself later became minority leader a year after his resignation from the Senate presidency and the election of Ernesto Maceda as Senate president.
 Gonzales served a third tenure as Senate president in January 1998, after which Maceda was designated as minority leader.
 Teofisto Guingona Jr. of Lakas–NUCD became minority leader upon the election of Senate president Marcelo Fernan, serving until his appointment as vice president by president Gloria Macapagal Arroyo in 2001.
+Rene Cayetano was elected minority leader on February 9, 2001, after Guingona's assumption of office as vice president, serving until the end of the 11th Congress.